Probing potential redshift-dependent systematics in the Hubble tension: Model-independent $H_0$ constraints from DESI R2: Results

-These results, derived through a fully model-independent approach combining DESI R2 BAO, cosmic chronometer, and SN Ia data, highlight the importance of considering redshift-dependent effects in Hubble constant measurements.
-They suggest that the Hubble tension may have a more complex nature than a simple dichotomy between early and late universe probes.
-The intermediate value obtained from our combined analysis could potentially point toward new physics beyond the standard cosmological model, though further investigations with improved precision at higher redshifts are needed to draw firm conclusions.
+{These results, derived through a cosmological model-independent approach combining DESI R2 BAO, cosmic chronometer, and SN Ia data, highlight the importance of considering redshift-dependent effects in Hubble constant measurements.
+The robustness of our statistical framework, validated through multiple complementary approaches, ensures the reliability of these findings while appropriately characterizing their statistical limitations.
+They suggest that while intriguing patterns exist in the data, the evidence for significant redshift evolution of $H_0$ remains inconclusive with the current dataset.
+The intermediate value obtained from our combined analysis could potentially point toward new physics beyond the standard cosmological model, though further investigations with improved precision at higher redshifts and larger sample sizes are needed to draw firm conclusions about the potential redshift dependence of the Hubble constant.}